silbinarywolf/aurelia-webpack-plugin-wiki/Using-Webpack-DLL.md

 You can specify a specific config by running
 `webpack --config webpack.config.vendor.js`

+> **Before `aurelia-bootstrapper` v2.0.1**
-> **Until the next version of `aurelia-bootstrapper` (after 2.0.1), you need to manually remove `aurelia-loader-webpack` from the manifest JSON file before compiling your main app.** Otherwise the application will fail to run with some "module not found" errors, typically your `main` entry point.
+> You need to manually remove `aurelia-loader-webpack` from the manifest JSON file before compiling your main app.
+Otherwise the application will fail to run with some "module not found" errors, typically your `main` entry point.

 ### Main bundle
 Your main webpack configuration is really the same as usual, except for the inclusion of `DllReferencePlugin`: